kamlaSalmi/AI-project/README.md

 Index.html:
 In this file we create the web server by using Flask package to open the camera and detect the criminal faces and apply a code to open different cameras of different devices in same page.

-Here is the result of running the code above and using as input the video stream of a build-in webcam: